Chem281Materials/msse_accumulate/README.md

 When the type is `int` or `long`, you will need to perform conversions similar to the conversion described in the Background section.
 Try to maximize the precision of your `int`/`long` representation.
 This means multiplying by a very large value, but also avoiding any integer overflows (you'll want to use [std::numeric_limits](https://en.cppreference.com/w/cpp/types/numeric_limits) to help with this).
-Regardless of the type of `T`, convert your sum to a `double` after all the values have been added.
+Regardless of the type `T`, convert your sum to a `double` after all the values have been added.
 If you do this correctly, you should find that the `int`/`long` representations produce the same result, regardless of the order of the summation.

 Write a brief summary of your observations.